carpentries-incubator/scrna-seq-analysis/_episodes/02-workflow.md

 - "Understand the main steps in scRNA-seq data analysis."
 - "Understand the challanges in scRNA-seq data analysis."
 keypoints:
-- "scRNA-seq requires much pre-processing before analysis can be performed"
+- "scRNA-seq requires much pre-processing before analysis can be performed."
 ---

 # scRNA-Seq Experimental Workflow